Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Improving our emissions data

-Our restaurants have promoted lower environmental impact choices for many years, offering a range of plant-based and locally sourced options, along with information on the impact of the ingredients.
-This initiative makes it easier for our employees to choose low-emission foods.
+We feed our global workforce roughly 50 million meals every year through our on-site restaurants.
+Our restaurants have promoted lower environmental impact choices for many years, offering a range of plant-based and locally sourced options, along with information on the impact of the ingredients, making it easier for our employees to choose foods with lower carbon footprint.